-Understanding Your 1099R Tax Form
+Understanding Your 1099-R Tax Form

-A Not Determined taxability indicator is present if benefit payments started July 2, 1986, through December 31, 1986, when federal and state law were using two different methods for determining the taxability of benefits.
+An “X” is present if benefit payments started July 2, 1986, through December 31, 1986, when federal and state law were using two different methods for determining the taxability of benefits.

 An "X" indicates the recipient received the entire amount of the death benefit lump sum distribution.

 This amount represents the portion of a taxable death benefit lump sum distribution that is subject to capital gains treatment.